-Having a strong website is a necessity for any business, which is why web developers remain in such high demand.
-But developers, who design and code the structure and interactivity of websites, are only half of the equation; it's digital content producers who flesh out the frame with articles, descriptions, bios, lists, photography, videos, sound clips, music, and more.
-The goal of any website is to provide high-quality and consistent content that keeps people coming back, encouraging them to choose the site over the internet’s myriad other distractions, and digital content producers lead this charge.
+Having a strong website is a necessity for any business or nonprofit organization, which is why web developers remain in such high demand.
+But developers are only half of the equation; it's digital content producers who furnish websites with articles, descriptions, bios, lists, photography, videos, sound clips, music, and more.
+Their goal: to create consistent, high-quality, topical content that keeps users coming back, encouraging them to choose this site over any of the internet’s myriad other distractions.

 Digital content producers must be skilled writers and editors, with a strong grasp of grammar, style, and on-brand writing.

-As with many newly created positions in the field of digital marketing, exactly what digital content producers are hired to do is still up for debate.
-What is clear is that all digital content producers are skilled writers and editors who know how to produce and revise written content and publish it using a content management system (CMS).
-Some content producers receive specific assignments, while others write to general guidelines, or produce and publish articles freely, with very little oversight.
-In addition to writing text, digital content producers also work with images, videos, GIFs, and music, which may occupy their own pages or be mixed into longer text-based posts, functioning to break up the reading experience.
-Some content producers create their own visual or auditory content, while others simply curate, drawing from communal sources in a way that feels current and engaging.
-Additionally, like their cousins—social media managers—digital content producers are sometimes asked to create content for social media channels.
+As for many newly created positions in the field of digital marketing, there's no universal job description for digital content producers.
+Some content writers receive specific assignments, while others write to general guidelines or produce and publish articles, listicles, surveys, and more with few content guidelines.
+In addition to writing text, digital content producers might also work with images, videos, GIFs, music, and new media like livestreaming or VR.
+While some content producers create their own visual or auditory content, others simply curate, drawing from a wide range of sources and combining them in a way that feels current, engaging, and expressive.
+Additionally, like their cousins, social media managers, digital content producers are sometimes asked to create content for social media channels.

 - Writing (both copy and written communications)